holtgrewe/tracdox/trac-sphinx/source/Tutorial/Modifiers.rst

 ~~~~~~~~~~~~~~~~

 As modifiers implement a certain concept and depend on classes of this concept, two modifiers can be chained to create a new modifier.
-We have seen how the :dox:`ModifiedString` specialized with :dox:`ModReverse` and :dox:`ModView` can be used.
+We have seen how the :dox:`ModifiedString` specialized with :dox:`ModReverseString` and :dox:`ModViewModifiedString` can be used.
 Now we want to combine them to create a modifier for the reverse complement of a :dox:`DnaString` We begin with the original string:

 .. code-block:: cpp